SeleniumHQ/docs/introduction.rst

 Selenium controls web browsers
 ------------------------------

+Selenium is a toolset for web browser automation that uses the best techniques possible to remotely control browser instances and emulating user interaction with the browser.

 Used primarily for testing, it allows users to simulate common activities performed by end-users: entering text into fields, selecting drop-down values and checking boxes, and clicking links.
-It also provides many other controls (mouse movements, Javascript execution, etc), which will be addressed later in this guide.
+It also provides many other controls such as mouse movement, JavaScript execution, and much more.

 Imagine a bank of computers in your server room, data center, or even in the cloud, all firing up browsers at the same time, hitting your